What Is An Unsecured Debt Consolidation Loan?

 Personal Unsecured Debt Consolidation Loan (i.e. A Peer-To-Peer Loan)?

-While the idea seems attractive, the fact is that a personal unsecured debt consolidation loan (especially peer-to-peer loans) charge an initial fee plus interest.
+While the idea seems attractive, the fact is that a personal unsecured debt consolidation loan (especially peer-to-peer loans) charges an initial fee plus interest.
 One peer-to-peer lender that we reviewed charges 2-5% of the loan balance initially and then 10-29% interest rates depending on your credit “rating.”

 Additionally, if you get a peer-to-peer debt consolidation loan, your debt relief options are much more limited if you need flexibility in payments.
 Many of these lenders will not take into account your financial hardship as much as most credit card companies will.